marsrobertson/one-life-true-self/readme.md

 I have established my first limited company in the UK in 2011

-2017 I have opened a company in E-Estonia (now defunct)
+2017 I have opened a company in [E-Estonia](https://en.wikipedia.org/wiki/E-Estonia)

 Kleros Cooperative is a French entity.

 Any dispute to be resolved by the Kleros court, employment arbitration category (to be created).

 ### Discussion